piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 salvar a Bataille.
 Scott Cutler Shershow, "Of Sinking: Marxism and the 'General' Economy". *Critical Inquiry* vol 27, no 3 (spring 2001).

-[^nota294]: Georges Bataille, *The Accursed Share—An Essay on General Economy*, vol.I (New York: Zone Books, 1988).
+[^nota294]: Georges Bataille, *The Accursed Share--An Essay on General Economy*, vol.I (New York: Zone Books, 1988).

 [^nota295]: Michael Heller, "The Tragedy of the Anticommons: Property in